onecodex/finch-rs/README.md

 Note that if there aren't enough kmers left from the oversketch to satisfy the sketch size, sketching will fail.
 There are two options that may help:
  - `--oversketch <N>` can be used to increase the size of the oversketch (normally 200x) and increase the likelihood that the filtered version will be big enough.
- - `--no-strict` will allow finch to proceed with a sketch smaller than the specified size.
+ - `--no-strict` will allow Finch to proceed with a sketch smaller than the specified size.
 Use with caution.

 ### `finch sketch` ###